 Damage to Wernicke’s area is not associated with other cognitive or physical disabilities.
 Because it’s location is farther back in the brain, the motor cortex is usually intact.

-As a result, the person can appear normal and is not easily recognized as a brain injury survivor.
+As a result, the person can appear to not have any disabilities, and is not easily recognized as a brain injury or stroke survivor.
 Therefore, when they speak, others often assume they have a mental health problem.
 They are also often mislabeled as intoxicated.

 That’s why it is important for family members to familiarize themselves with this type of aphasia.
 If you recognize the symptoms, you can seek treatment.